-6.10 HANDLING (II.17)
+6.3 HANDLING (II.17)

-- 6.10.1 Rules on the handling of loggers are specified in Section II. - 6.10.2 The competitor will take the logger with him after briefing, turn it on, and attach it to his balloon before take-off on the appropriate spot and in the appropriate manner and location. - 6.10.3 After landing, the competitor will detach the logger, turn it off, and return it to the Operations Center or other location designated by the Director in briefing. - 6.10.4 at no time is the competitor allowed to modify the logger's critical settings (see 6.13.3) or interfere with its operation other than specifically instructed by the Director.
+- 6.3.1 Rules on the handling of loggers are specified in Section II. - 6.3.2 The competitor will take the logger with him after briefing, switch it on and attach it to his balloon before take-off on the appropriate spot.

+- 6.3.3 After landing he will detach the logger, switch it off and may, at some point, have to return it to the competition center should there be a problem with retrieving their flight track from Watchmefly.net. - 6.3.4 At no time is the competitor allowed to open or interfere with the logger or its operation other than specifically instructed by the Director.

-6.11 FLIGHT REPORT FORM (FRF) (For events without observers)
+6.4 FLIGHT REPORT FORM (FRF) - when required by the Director

-- 6.11.1 A Flight Report Form (FRF) stating the take-off and landing place and time, estimated task results, landowner related issues, and other relevant data shall be completed and signed by the competitor.
+6.4.1 A Flight Report Form (FRF) stating the take-off and landing place and time, estimated task results, landowner related issues, and other relevant data shall be completed and submitted by the competitor.

-- 6.11.2 The competitor will return the:
+6.4.2 The competitor will return the

-- FRF

-- Logger

-- Any unused markers